mayhewsw/mayhewsw.github.io/_posts/2020-11-26-xnli-details.md

 XNLI is inspired by MNLI, but is an entirely new dataset.
 But unlike most new datasets, it consists only of dev and test sets, with the (English) MNLI training set used for training.

-The process of creating the dev and test sets followed closely after MNLI, by selecting and annotating 750 English examples each from 10 different genres.
-This created a dataset of 7500 English examples.
+The process of creating the dev and test sets followed closely after MNLI, by selecting and annotating 750 English examples each from 10 different genres, resulting in a dataset with a total of 7500 English examples.
 These examples were then professionally translated (that is, by humans) into 14 other languages, as shown in the figure below.

 <img width="50%" style="margin-left: auto; margin-right: auto;" src="/assets/XNLI-creation.png">